-The Directors are subject to elections every two years, which ensures each director is incentivised to ensure the Company works effectively to meet its objectives and deliver value for members.
+Six of the Director positions are subject to elections every two years, with the two largest members each entitled to appoint a director ex-officio, and the Independent Chair being appointed by the Board for a two-year term.
+This structure ensures each director is incentivised to ensure the Company works effectively to meet its objectives and deliver value for members.